NecipAkgz/fhevm-example-factory/docs/fhe-anti-patterns.md

     // }

     /**
-     * @notice ✅ CORRECT: Use FHE.select for conditional logic
+     * ✅ CORRECT: Use FHE.select for conditional logic
      * @dev All computation stays encrypted
      */
     function correctConditional() external {